 Protecting Floridians from Synthetic Drugs — Attorney General Pam Bondi worked with state lawmakers to outlaw 136 individual chemical compounds and helped pass comprehensive legislation that categorically outlawed synthetic drugs in Florida.
 On this section of the attorney general’s website, you can learn more about synthetic drugs and actions the attorney general has taken.
 You can also read recent news releases, view an informational pamphlet, and find links to additional national resources.

 If you were arrested for a synthetic drug crime anywhere in Central Florida, it is in your best interest to immediately seek legal representation.
-Ashley M. Aulls, P.A. defends residents and visitors arrested in Spring Hill, Weeki Wachee, Wildwood, Brooksville, Inverness, New Port Richey, and surrounding areas of Hernando County.
+The Law Office of Ashley Aulls, P.A. defends residents and visitors arrested in Spring Hill, Weeki Wachee, Wildwood, Brooksville, Inverness, New Port Richey, and surrounding areas of Hernando County.